zhqu1148980644/leetcode/leetcode/leetcode_461.md

 ---
-title: Hamming Distance
+title: 461.
+Hamming Distance
 date: 2021-01-04
 ---
+# 461. Hamming Distance

-##### The Hamming distance between two integers is the number of positions at which the corresponding bits are different.
+The Hamming distance between two integers is the number of positions at which the corresponding bits are different.

 Given two integers x and y, calculate the Hamming distance.